DharmikOO7/gameoflife/README.md

 # gameoflife
-Simulate conway's game of life in Golang
+A simple version of conway's game of life using Javascript